drewdoesdevelopment/botdog/README.md

-# botdog
+🤖🐶

 🚧 Active work in progress 🚧

-Botdog is a chat and automation bot with some fun twists, built in Go.
+Botdog is a fun Discord/Web bot that performs automation and productivity tasks.